kamiljanek/TibiaEnemyOtherCharactersFinder/README.md

 #### Dear Tibia Players !
 - Have you ever been killed or cheated by some noob character and you want revenge on his main character ?

 - Now it's possible!
-Application gives opportunity to find all characters of the same player.
+Application gives opportunity to find all characters of that player.
 Just type your suspect character name and it gives you list of most possible other characters.

 #### Important!
 - You have to remember that application does not have 100% sure of other character match, it is only sugestion based on propability.